janosrusiczki/rusiczki.net/_posts/2018-01-25-use-travis-to-build-and-deploy-your-jekyll-site-via-ssh.markdown

 This ensures that before the deploy is done the private key is decrypted and loaded into memory.

 What's left to do is the deployment itself.
-This will be done via rsync and we want to keep the deployment host, user and directory secret because we don't want script kiddies sniffing around our hosting server now, do we?
+This will be done with rsync and we want to keep the deployment host, user and directory secret because we don't want script kiddies sniffing around our hosting server now, do we?

 Run these on the local machine in the project directory: